schmurtzm/Miyoo-Mini-easy-logotweak/README.md

 # Miyoo Mini - Easy Logotweak  By Schmurtz
- An app for easy boot logo flashing on the Miyoo Mini
+ An app for easy boot logo flashing on the Miyoo Mini and Miyoo Mini Plus

 ```
 !! **                                    Use it at your own risk :                                     ** !!